Ryne Sandberg: Early life

-Sandberg was born in Spokane, Washington, on September 18, 1959, to Elizabeth, a nurse, and Derwent D. "Sandy" Sandberg, a mortician.
+Ryne Dee Sandberg was born on September 18, 1959, in Spokane, Washington, to Elizabeth, a nurse, and Derwent D. "Sandy" Sandberg, a mortician.
 He was named for relief pitcher Ryne Duren.

 Sandberg was a three-sport star at North Central High School and graduated in 1978.
 In the fall of 1977, he was named to Parades High School All-America football team, one of eight quarterbacks listed and one of two players from Washington.
 The school's baseball field was named in his honor in 1985 as "Ryne Sandberg Field," and his varsity number was retired in both football and baseball.

 Sandberg was recruited to play quarterback at NCAA Division I colleges, and eventually signed a letter of intent with Washington State University in Pullman.

+Professional career

+Draft and minor leagues

-He opted not to attend after being selected in the 20th round of the 1978 baseball amateur draft by the Philadelphia Phillies.
+Sandberg opted not to attend after being selected in the 20th round of the 1978 baseball amateur draft by the Philadelphia Phillies.

-Minor leagues

 Sandberg was reportedly drafted after Bill Harper and Wilbur "Moose" Johnson, both Philadelphia Phillies scouts, persuaded Phillies director of scouting Dallas Green to draft Sandberg, despite his college football commitment.
-After the Phillies drafted Sandberg, Harper reportedly met with Sandberg, his parents, and brother Del at the their home.
+After the Phillies drafted Sandberg, Harper reportedly met with Sandberg, his parents, and brother Del at their home.
 "His parents, particularly his mother, were very concerned about Ryne going to college and getting an education," Harper recalled.
 Sandberg reportedly received a $20,000 bonus, accepting the offer after taking a walk with his brother during the meeting.

 In 1978, at age 18, Sandberg began his professional career with the Helena Phillies in the rookie-level Pioneer League.
 In his first professional season, Sandberg played exclusively at shortstop and hit .311 with a .390 OBP, one home run, 15 stolen bases, and 23 runs batted in (RBIs) in 56 games.
 Among his teammates at Helena were George Bell, a future MVP, and Bob Dernier, who later formed the "Daily Double" with Sandberg in Chicago.
 The three advanced through the Phillies system as teammates.

 Playing shortstop in 1979, Sandberg played for the Class A Spartanburg Phillies in the Western Carolinas League.
 In 138 games, he hit .247 with seven triples, four home runs, 21 stolen bases, and 47 RBIs.
 Sandberg played for the Class AA Reading Phillies of the Eastern League in 1980.
 With Reading, Sandberg hit .310, with a .403 OBP, 12 triples, 32 stolen bases, 11 home runs, and 79 RBIs.
 Playing in 129 games for Reading, he drew 73 bases on balls against 72 strikeouts.
 In the field, he played 120 games at shortstop and four at third base.
 Sandberg was selected to the Eastern League All-Star team.

 Advancing to the Class AAA level Oklahoma City 89ers in 1981, Sandberg played 133 games before being called up by the Philadelphia Phillies.
 With Oklahoma City, he remained primarily at shortstop, while playing 17 games at second base.
 Sandberg hit .293, with a .352 OBP, 32 stolen bases, 9 home runs, and 62 RBIs.